JessePiscaer/aiml-capstone-project/README.md

 ![Workflow Diagram](workflow.png)

 ## 📋 Overview
-This project automates the creation of **FinTech newsletters and account engagement recommendations** for Backbase Sales Executives.
+This project automates the creation of **FinTech newsletters and account engagement recommendations** for Banking Sales Executives.
 It ensures sales teams stay up to date with Middle East FinTech, banking, and digital banking news — and provides **AI-generated recommendations** on how to engage with key accounts based on relevant articles.

 The system is built entirely in **n8n**, using **agentic AI nodes** and **integrations** with external APIs (SerpAPI, Tavily, Gmail).